 I had a great time reviewing the wide variety of posts discussing the molecular basis of life that were submitted and I thank everyone who contributed.

-2) On the topic of diseases, Catherine Pratt, in her usual attractive style, discusses a recent paper published in Nature in which the authors study the hereditary disease Fanconi anemia, a blood disorder that leads to bone marrow failure, unveiling a relationship between alcohol, DNA and the disease.
+2) On the topic of diseases, Catherine Pratt, in her usual attractive style, discusses a recent paper published in Nature, in which the authors unveil a relationship between alcohol, DNA and the hereditary disease Fanconi anemia, a blood disorder that leads to bone marrow failure.

 Does that mean you should stop drinking?
 Read to find out!

-3) Effective treatment of bacterial infections requires that we are actually able to see them in vivo, before they become systemic or cause significant tissue damage.
+3) Effective treatment of bacterial infections requires that we are actually able to detect them before they become systemic or cause significant tissue damage.
 Even though several contrast agents have been developed, their specificity and sensitivity are far from optimal.
-LabRat at her new home at Scientific American, highlights a new family of contrast agents that seems to attack these problems allowing an accurate and sensitive imaging of bacteria in vivo.
+LabRat, at her new home at Scientific American, highlights a new family of contrast agents that seems to tackle these problems, allowing for an accurate and sensitive imaging of bacteria in vivo.

 4) An important issue in antifungal drug discovery is the lack of drug molecular targets that are specific for fungi, considering the extent of conservation at the biochemical and molecular level in all eukaryotes.
-This is of special concern, because you wouldn’t want to treat a fungal infection with an agent that kills both the fungus and your own cells!
-Becky Ward at “It takes 30” discusses a paper published on Molecular Systems Biology that aimed to “extend the universe of useful antifungal drugs”, by searching for drugs (that are not usually used as antifungals) to use in combination with commonly used antifungal drugs (in concentrations in which the antifungal isn’t effective on its own), for effective and synergistic antifungal activity.
+This is important, because you dont’t want to treat a fungal infection with an agent that kills both the fungus and your own cells!
+Becky Ward at “It takes 30”, discusses a paper published on Molecular Systems Biology that aimed to “extend the universe of useful antifungal drugs” by searching for drugs, within those that are not usually used as antifungals, to use in combination with commonly used antifungal drugs (in concentrations in which the antifungal isn’t effective on its own), for effective and synergistic antifungal activity.